martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

 Starting Common Lisp implementation and loading the readable library
 ====================================================================

 You need to run your implementation of Common Lisp and then load the "readable" library.
-Any Common Lisp implementation should work well, as it only depends on standard Common Lisp mechanisms.
-The sbcl and clisp implementations are especially tested and known to work well.
-Since clisp has some annoying limitations, you might prefer sbcl, but again, either work well.
+Any Common Lisp implementation should work, as it only depends on standard Common Lisp mechanisms.
+The sbcl implementation is especially well-tested and known to work well.
+Unfortunately, clisp has a number of annoying limitations and problems, so we would recommend another implementation (such as sbcl).
+That said, the readable notation does *work* on clisp if you want to use it, and we do include information below on how to work around clisp's problems.

 You can load the "readable" library by using QuickLisp, or by invoking ASDF directly.
 Here is how to do it in each case.